The Application Context¶

 current_app proxy later on, which was bound to the current

 request’s application reference.
-Since however creating such a request
+Since creating such a request context is

-context is an unnecessarily expensive operation in case there is no
+an unnecessarily expensive operation in case there is no request around,

 Creating an Application Context¶

-To make an application context there are two ways.
-The first one is the implicit one: whenever a request context is pushed, an application context will be created alongside if this is necessary.
-As a result of that, you can ignore the existence of the application context unless you need it.
+There are two ways to make an application context.
+The first one is implicit: whenever a request context is pushed, an application context will be created alongside if this is necessary.
+As a result, you can ignore the existence of the application context unless you need it.

 The second way is the explicit way using the

 from flask import Flask, current_app app = Flask(__name__) with app.app_context(): # within this block, current_app points to app. print current_app.name

 The application context is also used by the

 generate URLs even in the absence of a request.